do-pa/itdoc/CONTRIBUTING.md

-# Contributing to Itdoc
+# Contributing to itdoc

-Thank you for your interest in contributing to Itdoc!
+Thank you for your interest in contributing to itdoc!
 This document will guide you through the process of making contributions and help you understand how you can best participate.

 ## License

-Itdoc is released under the [Apache 2.0 license].
+itdoc is released under the [Apache 2.0 license].
 Please ensure your contributions comply with this license.

 [Apache 2.0 license]: https://www.apache.org/licenses/LICENSE-2.0